dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

     We are constantly reading old code as part of the effort to write new code.

     Because this ratio is so high, we want the reading of code to be easy, even if it makes the writing harder.
-    Of course there’s no way to write code without reading it, so making it easy to read actually makes it easier to write.
+    Of course there's no way to write code without reading it, so making it easy to read actually makes it easier to write.

     There is no escape from this logic.
     You cannot write code if you cannot read the surrounding code.